Trailer Hire Across South Africa

 Not all trailers are created equal.
 Some trailers will have more contemporary designs and better paintwork, while other may be old, dented and damaged.
-The quality and overall state of the trailer will be reflected in its rental price.
+The rental price is indicative of the quality of a trailer.

 Supply And Demand

 The last aspect many people often forget to consider is the level of demand along with the total number of trailers available to rent in a given area.

 What To Look Out For When Hiring A Trailer

 There are assortment of different components on a trailer and each one plays an important part in its functioning.
 These are the 5 most important features to pay attention to before hiring a trailer.

 Carefully inspect the frame of the trailer for cracks and any signs of repairs.
 This will indicate the structural integrity of the trailer and whether or not it is safe to drive.

 This is obviously a very important part of the trailer – it’s where all of your gear will go.
 Be sure to inspect the floor of the trailer to look out for any holes or signs of rust.

 Conduct a thorough inspection of all the tyres.
 Look for cuts, cracks and repaired holes.
 Because trailers bear heavy loads, these types of imperfections can very quickly become dangerous when driving.
 You’ll want to mitigate such risks by doing a full check beforehand.

 Make sure all the lights are working.
 This is a very important check to do before driving off with the trailer.
 A trailer with broken lights is an accident in waiting.